bug400/pyilper/INSTALL.md

 * Development versions are work in progress and are only coarse tested.
 They may crash and may ruin your data at worst.
 * The development version does not affect the configuration of your production version because a different naming convention is used.

 To obtain more recent development versions of pyILPER download the pyilper-master.zip file again.
-If you are familiar with a git client you can synchronize a local pyilper-master directory with the remove GitHub repository.
+If you are familiar with a git client you can synchronize a local pyilper-master directory with the remote GitHub repository.